 "The expectation today is to have this kind of experience when you consume a sports event, even more so for the Olympic Games," he told Reuters.

-The drone cameras have emphasized just how fast sliding sports — luge, skeleton and bobsled — are, with speeds reaching 70 to 90 miles per hour.
-With these cameras trailing skiers as they race downhill, and snowboarders as they compete in the big air events, it has never been more exciting to watch the Olympics.
+The drone cameras have emphasized the intense speed of sliding sports — luge, skeleton and bobsled — with racers reaching 70 to 90 miles per hour.
+With these specialized cameras following skiers as they race downhill, and snowboarders as they fly through the air, it has never been more exciting to watch the Olympics.

-The technology is mindblowing.
+The technology is mind-blowing.
 Some of the drones weigh less than a pound and keep up with athletes going over 70 miles an hour, while still maintaining broadcast quality.
 Each drone has a pilot, spotter and technician to ensure safe and fine-tuned production.
-The drone can be near an athlete, but cannot go over them.
+At times, the drones trail closely to their subjects, but they are not permitted to fly over them.
 Each device has a camera and a broadcast transmitter attached to it.
-The first-person-view drones are typically operated by using a goggle-style camera-view with controllers, similar to a virtual reality headset.
+The first-person-view drones are typically maneuvered by an operator using a controller and a over-the-head viewing mask, similar to a virtual reality headset.

 This virtual reality-style broadcast makes Milan Cortina the first Olympic Games to offer 360-degree, real-time replays.